Card

 Hierarchy and structure

-- The card body should be brief and complement the title with more detail.
-If the body contains longer, detailed text, make sure it is truncated, allowing the user to read it fully when navigating to the detailed view.
+• The card description should be brief and complement the title with more detail.
+If the description contains longer, detailed text, truncate it if possible, allowing the user to read it fully when navigating to the detailed view.

 The static image is placed on the top of the card.
 The title is distinguishable from the rest of the content, and the main action is placed in the bottom right corner.

-The static image should not be placed on the bottom of the card.
+The main action should not be placed in the middle of a card's content

 The card's title should not use the same/similar font style as the content.

-The main action should not be placed in the middle of a card's content.
+The static image should not be placed at the bottom of the card.

 Building blocks